Zuehlke/springboot-sec-tutor/README.md

 Once the configuration is done and you think you did everything right, its time to face the truth.
 Deploy your app and check your ssl configuration with [https://www.ssllabs.com/ssltest/].
 Fix configuration until you have at least an A mark (or better A+).

 ## Authentication (who you are)
+Most applications need authorization (what is who allowed to do).
+Authentication is precondition for authorization since you need to make sure who the application is interacting with.
+There are different ways to implement authentication in spring boot, each having their pros and cons.

+### Fromlogin (Cookie Session-ID)
 The most common and easiest to use solution.
 Implementation can be found in the master branch.
 The relevant part is the code in the *WebSecurityConfigurerAdapter*

 ```java